 Curried potato salad is welcome at any BBQ event.
 Add some grilled chicken, and it can make a great meal by itself!

-Try a classic bubble tea this weekend.
+You could also try a classic bubble tea this weekend.
 It’s fun, different and really easy to make!

 This unique combination is a great way to kick up your classic Arnold Palmer.
 Enjoy this cool drink all summer long!